 The Dambulla Cave Temple (also known as the Golden Temple of Dambulla) is located in the central part of Sri Lanka.
 As a tourist, you can visit five stunning caves containing numerous Buddha statues and beautiful ancient murals.

 World’s End, a stunning 880-meter-high escarpment, is located on the Horton Plains Plateau.
 The circular route to the World’s End is about 10 kilometers long.
-On the way you can visit the impressive Baker’s Falls and another vantage point.
-It is definitely worth coming early, because in the afternoon a dense fog is often covering the World’s End.
+On the way, you can visit the impressive Baker’s Falls and another vantage point.
+It is definitely worth coming early because in the afternoon a dense fog is often covering the World’s End.

 Mihintale is considered the cradle of Buddhism and is located about 12 kilometers northeast of Anuradhapura.
 The Mihintale complex consists of 3 levels.
-At the bottom is the old monk’s hospital and a small museum.
+At the bottom are the old monk’s hospital and a small museum.
 On the second level are, among other things, the relic house, the pools of the Sinha Pokuna and the Kantaka Chetiya Dagoba.
 On the top level, you can admire a large white Dagoba.

 Aluvihara Monastery is right next to the main highway between Kandy and Dambulla.
 Despite its modest size, Aluvihara is of great importance in the history of Buddhism, as it was here where the canon of Buddhist Holy Scriptures, the Tipitaka, was written down completely by a group of 500 scholarly monks.
 The heart of the complex consists of a sequence of cave temples hidden in several promontories, connected by steps and narrow paths between the boulders.

 Mirissa Beach is one of the most beautiful beaches in Sri Lanka and enjoys more and more popularity.
 The special thing about Mirissa Beach is that there is a main and a side beach separated by a pretty little offshore island and some rocks.